Learn From My Failures

 Don’t Burn Your Bridges

-The guy who owned the scooter company was an old friend from Oklahoma.
+The guy who owned the scooter company is an old friend from Oklahoma.
 Don’t burn your bridges because somebody you know right now probably holds the key to your future… I think I’ve said that before.

 In January of 2008, I went to work for what was, at the time, a Fortune 500 corporation.